8mamo10/time_recorder/README.md

 #### Google Sheets Setup
 1. Create a new Google Sheets spreadsheet
 2. Get the spreadsheet ID from the URL (`https://docs.google.com/spreadsheets/d/{SPREADSHEET_ID}/edit`)
-3. Create two sheets:
+3. Create three sheets:
    - **Attendance Records Sheet**: For storing attendance data (e.g., "Attendance Records")
    - **Members Sheet**: For managing user names (e.g., "Members")
+   - **Stores Sheet**: For managing store and branch information (e.g., "Stores")
+4. Configure each sheet:
-4. In the Members sheet, add a header in A1 (e.g., "Name") and employee names in column A starting from A2 (one name per row)
+   - **Members sheet**: Add a header in A1 (e.g., "Name") and employee names in column A starting from A2 (one name per row)
+   - **Stores sheet**: Add headers in A1 ("Store") and B1 ("Branch"), then add store names in column A and corresponding branch names in column B starting from row 2

 #### Google Maps API Key
 1. Access [Google Cloud Console](https://console.cloud.google.com/)